Study Materials Available

 Question

-Which branch of biology is concerned with the study of diseases in plants and animals?
+Which applied branch of biology involves the treatment and surgery of animals?

 Answer